Asian stocks mixed after Wall St rebound breaks 3-day slump

 Asian stocks mixed after Wall St rebound breaks 3-day slumpNew

-BANGKOK (AP) — Asian shares have opened mixed after a rebound on Wall Street broke a three-day losing streak.
+BANGKOK (AP) — Asian shares are mixed after a rebound on Wall Street broke a three-day losing streak.
 Benchmarks rose Friday in Tokyo, Taipei and Sydney but fell in Hong Kong and Shanghai.
+The latest data show weakness in Japan’s services sector as the country battles its worst COVID-19 outbreak so far.
 On Thursday, the S&P 500 rose 1.1%, while the tech-heavy Nasdaq added 1.8%.
 Investors were encouraged by the latest jobs data that showed fewer Americans filing for unemployment benefits last week, another sign that the economic recovery is underway.
-Oil prices fell and dragged down energy stocks.
-Oatly, the largest maker of oat milk in the world, rose sharply on its first day of trading.
 The yield on the 10-year Treasury note slipped to 1.63%.